TP2.png

 So, you want to be a minimalist.
-You want to consume more intentionally.
-You want to only keep objects that spark joy and buy products that support your sustainable journey.
+You want your consumption habits to be a little more intentional.
+You want less clutter.
+You only want to keep objects that spark joy and buy products that align with your sustainability journey.
 You want to abandon all responsibilities and escape to the wilderness in pursuit of a simpler, more eco-friendly life.
 Us too!

 Like straws, our modern way of minimalism sucks.
 Specifically the kind of minimalism that just means getting rid of everything you own, which is bad for the planet.
-So instead of filling up landfill in a quest to live a more minimal life, let’s find ways to reuse our preloved objects and reduce our eco-anxiety at the same time.
+So instead of filling up landfills in a quest to live a more minimal life, let’s find ways to reuse our sentimental items and reduce our eco-anxiety at the same time.
 Because one person’s trash is truly that same person’s treasure.

 Denim jeans from 2010

 It’s summer somewhere.
 Get snipping and turn your skinny jeans into shorts.
-Cut them at the knee, the thigh or even at the calf – it’s the season for shpants!
+Cut them at the knee, the thigh or even at the calf – it’s the season for shpants and jorts!

 Outdated furniture?
 Oh the wonders a fresh paint job can do.
 Broken furniture?
 We’ve seen people flip desks into bedside tables, coffee tables into swings and armchairs into… better armchairs.
 But if you’re feeling more savvy, less scrappy, then pop it up on Facebook Marketplace.